-Round unheated sapphire in a mixed brilliant cut of 0.51 carat.
+Round unheated sapphire in a 0.51 carat mixed brilliant cut.
 The stone has an intense blue color.
-A vibrant stone from Sri Lanka's legendary gemstone mines.
-View our jewelry for inspiration on how you can have this gemstone converted by us into a piece of jewelry of your choice.
+A vibrant stone from Sri Lanka's legendary gem mines.
+View our jewelery for inspiration on how you can have this gemstone set by us in a piece of jewelery of your choice.

 Origin: Sri Lanka

 Certificate: House certificate

 Product number: 100865